Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - Sometimes I feel my bones straining under the weight of all the lives I'm not living.
 - That dwelling in the past only wastes your present and shortens your future.
 - One of the hardest decisions you'll ever face in life is choosing whether to walk away or try harder. - **Ziad Abdelnour**
+- The dead escape death in heaven, and the living escape life in dreams. - **Iain M. Banks, Look to Windward**
+- But the impression was very much that you'd better have an unimpeachable reason for showing up at the gates of paradise with your own blood on your hands. - **Iain M. Banks, Look to Windward**
+- The more focused you were on the activity, the less focused you were on everything else.
+You kind of stopped being you and became the thing you were doing. - **Matt Haig, The Midnight Library**

 ## Science